 Even if the idea of a dollhouse might seem to sound cliche, and it is one of the most popular concepts when the question of what to get a child pops up, DIY dollhouses can be an alternative to the plastic ones that you can find at the mall.
 Make creative worlds – like a little castle, paint the walls, and decorate it with colorful paper and stencils.
 Make your child’s dreams come true and build a personalized fortress for knights, a treehouse, or a mansion for the Barbies.

 Wooden earrings or beads are one of the most non-complicated handmade Christmas gifts for kids of all ages.
 To make the unique jewelry, you would need the tools mentioned above to cut and sand down the wood, paint, and metal pieces to fasten the earrings or a string to the beads.
-You can think about the Christmas version of those accessories, and paint it green, white and red!
+You can think about the Christmas version of those accessories, and paint them green, white, and red!

 Redecorate Their Room